googleapis/google-api-ruby-client/README.md

 # Google API Client

+## Library maintenance

+This client library is supported but in maintenance mode only.
+We are fixing necessary bugs and adding essential features to ensure this library continues to meet your needs for accessing Google APIs.
+Non-critical issues will be closed.
+Any issue may be reopened if it is causing ongoing problems.

 ## Alpha

 This library is in Alpha.
 We will make an effort to support the library, but we reserve the right to make incompatible